 Gross income defined.
 Gross income means all income you received in the form of money, goods, property, and services that isn't exempt from tax, including any income from sources outside the United States or from the sale of your main home (even if you can exclude part or all of it).
-Don't include any social security benefits unless (a) you are married filing a separate tax return and you lived with your spouse at any time in 2018 or (b) one-half of your social security benefits plus your other gross income and any tax-exempt interest is more than \$25,000 (\$32,000 if married filing jointly).
-If (a) or (b) applies, see the instructions for Form 1040, lines 5a and 5b to figure the taxable part of social security benefits you must include in gross income.
+Don't include any social security benefits unless (a) you are married filing a separate tax return and you lived with your spouse at any time in 2019 or (b) one-half of your social security benefits plus your other gross income and any tax-exempt interest is more than \$25,000 (\$32,000 if married filing jointly).
+If (a) or (b) applies, see the Instructions for Forms 1040 and 1040-SR, lines 5a and 5b to figure the taxable part of social security benefits you must include in gross income.

 Self-employed persons.
-If you are self-employed and your net earnings are \$400 or more, be sure to correctly fill out Schedule SE (Form 1040), Self-Employment Tax, and pay the proper amount of self-employment tax.
+If you are self-employed and your net earnings are \$400 or more, be sure to correctly fill out Schedule SE (Form 1040 or 1040-SR), Self-Employment Tax, and pay the proper amount of self-employment tax.
 If you don't, you may not get all the credit to which you are entitled.